This post may contain affiliate links, view our disclosure policy.

 4. Explore the International Spy Museum

-Here, visitors can test their spy skills, decode secret messages, and take place in covert missions, all while taking a deeper dive into the world of intelligence and espionage.
+Here, visitors can test their spy skills, decode secret messages, and take place in covert missions while taking a deeper dive into the world of intelligence and espionage.

-In addition to their interactive experiences, we recommend doing the 90-minute Family Highlights Tour that is geared towards families with kids ages 10 and under.
+In addition to their interactive experiences, we recommend doing the 90-minute Family Highlights Tour geared towards families with kids ages 10 and under.

-Keep in mind that though ‘spies’ of all ages are welcome, we find this museum to be best suited for kids ages 7 and up.
+Though ‘spies’ of all ages are welcome, we find this museum best suited for kids ages 7 and up.

 Take advantage of their plan-ahead discounted pricing which means that the further in advance you purchase tickets, the more money you’ll save.